Convergence and Near-optimal Sampling for Multivariate Function Approximations in Irregular Domains via Vandermonde with Arnoldi: Introduction and Overview of the Paper

 The multivariate version of V+A was first discussed by Hokanson~\cite{Hokanson}{, who} applies V+A to the Sanathanan-Koerner iteration in rational approximation problems.
 See also~\cite{austin2021practical}.
 In these studies, the multivariate V+A is used for rational approximations on standard domains.
 Applying the V+A algorithm to approximate multivariate functions on irregular domains appears not to have been considered in the literature.

 It is worth noting that V+A also has numerous applications beyond polynomial approximation.
-For instance, it can be used in the `lightning' solver~\cite{Solving}, a state-of-the-art PDE solver which solves Laplace's equation on an irregular domain using rational functions with fixed poles.
+For instance, it can be used in the `lightning' solver~\cite{Solving}, a state-of-the-art PDE solver that solves Laplace's equation on an irregular domain using rational functions with fixed poles.
 We also combine V+A with Lawson's algorithm~\cite{Lawson} to improve the accuracy of the approximation.
-We refer to this algorithm as \texttt{VA+Lawson}. \texttt{VA+Lawson} attempts to find the best minimax approximation in difficult domains (for instance, disjoint complex domains). \texttt{VA+Lawson} is also a powerful tool for finding the minimal polynomial for the GMRES algorithms and power iterations in irregular complex domains.
+We refer to this algorithm as \texttt{VA+Lawson}. \texttt{VA+Lawson} attempts to find the best polynomial approximation\footnote{The best approximation is defined in Remark \ref{notation} (3).} in difficult domains (for instance, disjoint complex domains). \texttt{VA+Lawson} is also a powerful tool for finding the minimal polynomial for the GMRES algorithms and power iterations in irregular complex domains.